 Low-calorie-dense foods don’t pack a lot of calories per bite.
-They are stuffed – not with calories – but with water and fiber, making them big and heavy and therefore more filling, “allowing people to lose excess weight without having to live with chronic hunger,” states Dr. Jay Kenney, Nutrition Research Specialist at the Pritikin Longevity Center in Miami.
+They are stuffed – not with calories – but with water and fiber, making them big and heavy and therefore more filling, “allowing people to lose excess weight without having to live with chronic hunger,” states Kimberly Gomer, MS, RD, LDN, Director of Nutrition and educator at the Pritikin Longevity Center in Miami.

 Foods that are low in calorie density are vegetables and fruits.
 Fill up on at least 9 daily.
 Other great low- to medium-calorie-dense choices include nonfat dairy foods, potatoes, whole-wheat pastas, brown rice, sweet potatoes, corn, hot cereals, peas and beans (such as pinto, garbanzo, and black beans), fish, white poultry, and lean red meat like bison.